AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Build_Your_Function/README.md

 };
 ```
 If we want to specify parameters inside parentheses for the function we are calling, then we can't call it directly--we need to put it inside an anonymous function so that it isn't in the immediate scope and therefore isn't called immediately.
 Now it will not be called until the button is clicked.

 4. Reload and try the code again and you'll see that it still works just fine, except that now you can also vary the message inside the parameter to get different messages displayed in the box!

 ### A more complex parameter

 On to the next parameter.
-This one is going to involve slightly more worm--we are going to set it so that depending on what the `msgType` parameter is set to, the function will display aa different icon and a different baackground color.
+This one is going to involve slightly more work--we are going to set it so that depending on what the `msgType` parameter is set to, the function will display a different icon and a different background color.

 1. First of all, download the icons needed for this exercise ([warning](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/functions/icons/warning.png) and [chat](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/functions/icons/chat.png)) from GitHub.
 Save them in a new folder called `icons` in the same location as your HTML file.